ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 2.)
 Are there words other than “expected” and “actual” that would be better for avoiding user confusion?

+3.)
+How do the majority of GHC users feel about the compiler presenting some (or parts of) error messages in the first person? (see additional example #6)

 Implementation Plan
 -------------------
 If approved, the change will be implemented by Nadine Adnane, a research student in Richard Eisenberg’s lab.